Burning Man…an experiment in community, radical self-expression, and radical self-reliance.

 This was our first burn.
 No matter how much you research, how many videos you watch, or how many photos you look at, nothing prepares you for what lies ahead.
 People ask us “what is burning man”?

 Our response: “it’s anything you want it to be”!
 It doesn’t matter what your reason is for going, or what you are looking for, you can find it in Black Rock City.
 It’s an unbelievable experience with a flow that can be described as yin and yang.
-People and things co-exist in this city that don’t exist anywhere else in the world.
+People and things co-exist in this city that doesn’t exist anywhere else in the world.
 I can’t tell you what others experienced, or what your burn will be, but I can tell you about our first burn.

 The Playa was covered with intricate art pieces that would require a special exhibit at the MOMA.
 We saw more fireworks and art set on fire than most people will see in a lifetime.
 The strength of flame to bring a community together is unmistakable!

-We played over sized games like Jenga, non-stop Dodge ball, painted art and witnessed a battle between the bunnies and the carrots.
+We played oversized games like Jenga, non-stop Dodge ball, painted art and witnessed a battle between the bunnies and the carrots.

 We were gifted snow cones in the desert, psychic cocktails and homemade crafts that inspire the creative spirit.
 We received gifts and we were watched over as if everyone was a big brother or sister.
 New playa names were bestowed upon us with great joy, like new additions to an ancient tribe.